 The way we start is that we’re licensing the use of your rights to publish your book.
 You still control all of your rights in all of the languages in all of the countries.

-If we participate in the Authors Academy are part of the fees paid for the academy applied towards publishing?
+If we participate in the Publish Your Purpose Academy are part of the fees paid for the academy applied towards publishing?